forbole/xion-staking/README.md

-# Xion Staking
+# XION Staking

-A proof of concept application to stake tokens in Xion, using the native authentication via the dashboard.
+A proof of concept application to stake tokens in XION, using the native authentication via the dashboard.